Chartridge Combined School

 All members of staff believe that our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child.

-The school’s Child Protection policy can be found under he Policies section on this website as well as our special page on Child Protection and Safeguarding.
+The school’s Child Protection policy can be found under the Policies section on this website as well as our special page on Child Protection and Safeguarding.

 Health and Medical Care